 On 17 July 2020 during another RWB - which was necessary to keep wheel speeds within predefined limits - a massive drop in the pressure of the reaction control fuel system (to a level at which the subsystem is effectively unusable) was observed.
-In response, a scheduling strategy that minimises the accumulation of angular momentum with the goal of making operations entirely free from the need for RWBs has been implemented.
+In response, a scheduling strategy that minimises the accumulation of angular momentum with the goal of making operations entirely free from the need for RWBs has been implemented, see Figure 4.
 This new strategy, also known as 'Z-flip', ensures that, over a planning period of several days, the influence of the Solar radiation pressure is neutralised by selecting a series of observing attitudes and times, such that the effect is equivalent to periodically rotating the spacecraft by 360 degrees around the Sun line.
 The strategy is enhanced during the time that the spacecraft is within the Earth's radiation belts by selecting a perigee passage attitude, which makes use of the gravity gradient torque close to Earth.

 The selection of target attitudes is handled by ISOC in the mission planning process; no action is required by the observers.
 Apart from the RCS anomaly, full redundancy of the spacecraft and all subsystems is maintained.
 The teams at ISOC and MOC have been able to resume full science operations, including ToO observations, after the anomaly.
+All previously available observing attitudes remain available to the community; it is simply the sequence of observations which has to be more carefully selected now.